mattmcfad/FE-Dev-Interviews/README.md

 * Review your projects' code.
 * Review your resume
 	* Anything listed on your resume is fair game.
 If you listed SQL as a skill then be prepared to answer questions about SQL.
 Only attribute skills you are confident in.
+* Read the Job posting.
+	* If they list "nice to haves" technologies that you've never heard of, then spend some time learning what they are.
+	* Brush up on skills that they're looking for that you may not have used in awhile
+		* If they're looking for someone for AngularJS project, maybe spend a few nights building an with it.
+* Familiarize yourself with some of the latest web technologies
+	* Frameworks
+		* Angular
+		* Backbone
+		* Ember
+		* Meteor
+		* Bootstrap
+		* Mustache
+	* Libraries
+		* ReactJS
+		* Lo-Dash
+		* ModernizrJS
+		* Underscore
+	* Task Runners
+		* Grunt
+		* Gulp
+	* Testing Frameworks
+		* Jasmine
+		* Mocha
+		* QUnit
+	* Test Runner
+		* Karma
+	* Tools
+		* NPM
+		* Bower
+		* RequireJS
+	* Preprocessors
+		* HTML
+			* Jade
+			* Haml
+		* CSS
+			* Sass
+			* LESS
+			* Stylus
+		* JavaScript
+			* Coffeescript
+	* Canvas
+	* NodeJS
+	* MEAN stack

 ## What to ask at the interview?